San Diego Sea Birds

 San Diego is home to three different species of cormorants (originating from the Latin corvus marinus or “sea raven” or “bald raven”), specifically the Brandt’s, Pelagic and Double-Crested Cormorant, most commonly seen is the Brandt’s Cormorant.
 La Jolla and Point Loma are home to the only colonies of Brandt’s Cormorants south of Santa Barbara.
 Populations of the cormorants are highest in winter peaking at late as February in nesting season.
 Considered a solely maritime bird, cormorants dive in shallow waters to feed, can hold their breath for extended periods and are adept at fishing for both small and larger fish.
 Considered medium in size they are primarily black all over.
 Scientists believe the cormorant species dates back to prehistoric times possibly living during the age of dinosaurs.
 The cormorant was also the chosen species to be featured as the hood ornament of the Packard automobile.

-The predatory raptor is also commonly called the ‘sea hawk’ and stands at around 2 ft. tall and has a 6 ft. wingspan.
+The predatory raptor is also commonly called the ‘sea hawk’.
 Their markings feature a black eye patch with brown and grey body coloring.
 Osprey and owls are the only species of raptors with reversible outer toes (or talons).
 This ability allows them to grab their prey with two toes in front and two behind, securing the mid flight snag of prey.
 Their diet consists of 99% fish, and they have even been known to assist fisherman to help humans catch fish.
 The osprey has been referred to as far back as Greek Mythology, and is the provincial bird of Nova Scotia.
 Most people don’t know that the Seattle Seahawks are actually the Seattle Osprey.